 Vaccinations provide the best defense against many potentially fatal diseases.
 With their advent, both the human medicine and veterinary medicine worlds saw a revolution in the ability to prevent millions of deaths that could have been caused by contagious diseases.

-At Highlands-Eldorado Veterinary Hospital, our doctors carefully research the most effective vaccine protocol for our patients, taking into mind the risk of exposure to various diseases in the McKinney, Texas area.
+At Highlands-Eldorado Veterinary Hospital, our North Texas veterinarians carefully research the most effective vaccine protocol for our patients, taking into mind the risk of exposure to various diseases in the McKinney, Texa area.

 Our doctors have designed a list of core vaccinations, that is, vaccinations we recommend for all pets.

-In addition to these core vaccinations, our doctors may recommend the following non-core vaccinations based on the pet’s lifestyle, risk of exposure, and health status.
+In addition to these core vaccinations, our McKinney veterinary clinic may recommend the following non-core vaccinations based on the pet’s lifestyle, risk of exposure, and health status.

 *Although pet owners have the right to decline recommended vaccinations, we must assert that the Rabies vaccination is regulated by law, thanks to its ability to save both animal and human lives.